August 21, 2017

 j.
 Access banking services at the USC Credit Union and/or through Campus Activities.

 k.
 Use the name, logo or other trademarks of the university, while making clear to a reasonable person not from the campus that the organization is a student organization at the university and not the university itself.
-Use of the name, logo or other trademarks must be consistent with the USC Graphic Identity Program, including those specified in the Sales and Fund-raising Policies (see Section G.7.
-Sales and Fundraising).
+Use of the name, logo or other trademarks must be consistent with the USC Graphic Identity Program, and Section G.7.
+Sales and Fundraising.

 In return, the university expects all student organizations to: